 b) People were habituating to the online transition to shop for musical instruments, and Swee Lee was missing the e-commerce business platform.

 Kuok Meng Ru (now the owner of Swee Lee) saw this as an open opportunity and saw where the company was lacking and bought Swee Lee in 2012 at the tender age of 23.
 Though it seemed like an abrupt decision at that time, Kuok was a man with a plan.
-And despite all the skepticism and the turbulence that comes with acquiring the 75 – year old heritage music store, Kuok came out on top of all the challenges thrown at him, and fast forwarding ten years down the lane, Swee Lee earned the reputation of being the largest music retailer in Asia, with E-commerce as the backbone of its success.
+And despite all the skepticism and the turbulence that came with acquiring the 75 – year old heritage music store, Kuok came out on top of all the challenges thrown at him.
+Fast forwarding ten years down the lane, Swee Lee earned the reputation of being the largest music retailer in Asia, with E-commerce as the backbone of its success.

 The company made a lot of regional growth and then expanded to include stores in Vietnam, Malaysia, and Indonesia.
 Kuok believes that this is just the tip of the iceberg and has many more plans rolled up his sleeves.